roovo/obsidian-card-board/README.md

   tasks.
 - Confirmation step added when deleting cards.
 - Use local time when marking tasks as complete.
+- Show the year of a task on the card if it is not due in the current year.

 - Bugfix: filter definitions dropdown is now scrollable
 - Bugfix: card content respects _Text Font_ setting in